Skip to main content

 Problem

-• Price didn't reflect product value
+• Price didn't reflect the value heavy users were actually extracting from the data

 What I Did